CDEBase/fullstack-pro/docs/Adding_New_Modules.md

     touch packages-modules/counter/servers/src/package.json
     ```

-2. Copy folloing files from the existing modules,
+2. Copy following files from the existing modules,

     From one of the existing moudles, copy the following files into the new module.
 Make sure the browser's module are copied from another existing browsers location and similarly for server's module.